Manufacturing technology limits

 Waviness in the seam area

-Awning fabrics consist of several panels that are carefully sewn together.
-When rolled up, the top layer of fabric covers a slightly longer distance than the bottom layer, which can cause a slight ripple to form along the seams.
+Awning fabrics consist of several webs which are sewn together carefully.
+When rolled up, the top fabric layer covers a slightly longer distance than the bottom layer, which may cause a slight ripple to form along the seams.

 This is technically unavoidable and has no effect on the tension or service life of the fabric.